jan-r/RetroSticks/readme.md

 On Linux (tested on Lubuntu 18.04 and RetroPie 4.4), the device will only be detected as a single joystick.
 To make it work, you need to set a special parameter for the usbhid kernel module.
-On Lubunte, I created a file "/etc/modprobe.d/usbhid-quirks.conf" with the following content:
+On Lubuntu, I created a file "/etc/modprobe.d/usbhid-quirks.conf" with the following content:

     options usbhid quirks=0x2341:0x8036:0x040